pioneerspacesim/pioneer-developer-docs/workflow/3d_assets/model_system.md

 There are two animations supported currently:

-- `idle` - a looping animation.
+- `"idle"` - a looping animation.
 Good for rotating sections, radar dishes, windmills for example
-- `gear_down` - lowering of the langing gear.
+- `"gear_down"` - lowering of the langing gear.
 Frame 0 is fully raised, the endframe is when it is fully lowered.
 Played backwards for raising the gear.

 At first the animations had proper play/pause/loop functionality  but right now it is not so.
 Animation progress (and fun things like serialization) needs to be controlled directly by whatever feature uses  the animation (see: landing gear).